 I love our GoPro Hero 7 and its self-stabilization feature.
 It’s like having a gimble without needing one.

 If you have young kids with you while camping, you can make a fun shadow show at night.

 Shadow puppets are common even at home (using a flashlight).
 You can also do this using the light from huge bonfires or in your tents or RVs at night.

 Related post: 25 of the Best Camping Gifts for Kids

 Don’t forget to play the classic game of hide-and-seek while you’re camping.
 Hide behind trees, crash inside your friend’s tent for cover, or conceal yourself in shadows.
 It’s never boring when our family plays this game.

 Allow the kids, or the adults, to have fun after dark by playing flashlight tag.
 Just remember to watch out for animals.
-We once placed flashlight tag in a State Park in Florida and we came across an armadillo!
+We once played flashlight tag in a State Park in Florida, and we came across an armadillo!

 12. Use this app to study the stars

-Star Chart is an app made to give basic star knowledge to those that are interested.
+Star Chart is an app made to give basic star knowledge to those who are interested.
 It can also be a great tool to introduce astronomy to kids!